Recommendations and Pathways Integration Overview

 View Event Tracking Pixel

-This pixel tracks the impressions of the customer whenever a recommendation widget is viewed by the customer.
+This pixel tracks the impressions of the customer whenever they view a recommendation widget.
 For every widget that is added to the page, a corresponding widget view pixel has to be fired.

-To track the view event, install the following Javascript tracking pixel snippet below on all of your pages:
+To track the view event, install the following Javascript tracking pixel snippet below on all your pages.

 var widget_view_data = {}